How to Get Review Copies

 I was asked recently, by someone starting a comic review blog, how to get review copies.
 Here’s my answer.

 You look cheap and greedy if you start asking for review copies before you have a substantial body of reviews to show your ability and dedication.
 Write well, a lot, and regularly.

 When you put up your site, there’s nothing wrong with including a brief notice in the sidebar, something to the effect of “Review copies may be sent to me at (address)” or “Please email me for information on where to submit review copies” (if you don’t want to publish your address; if you do, I suggest using a PO Box).
 But don’t start asking everyone and their dog for free comics until you’ve been doing this a while and can show consistent publication.

-Find the right email address (left as an exercise for the reader) and write a polite query note.
+Find the right email address (left as an exercise for the reader) and write a polite query note to the publisher.
 Be sure they know who you are, where to find your reviews, and what you’re asking for.
-You want them to realize that giving you their publication will benefit them in exposing their work to your readers.
+If you have good traffic numbers (or a high count of Twitter followers or similar figures), you might share those.
+If you have outreach to a particularly desirable audience (you write for a library journal, for example), say that.
+You want publishers to realize that giving you their publication will benefit them in exposing their work to your readers.
 You also want them to think that you’ll actually cover their comic.

 If you’re going to a convention, take business cards.
 Also, if publishers are going to be there whose work you’ve reviewed favorably, you may want to take one or two printouts of your best reviews of their books.
 (This doesn’t mean your most suck-up piece, although I would select positive reviews; it means good writing that got favorable response from readers.)
 Make sure your contact information (URL and email) is on the materials.